Revised: September 30, 2013

 Please contact the lettering coordinator for your school for specific requirements.

-- Skater must have a minimum of 150 hours on EPFSC club ice during the skating.
+- Skater must have a minimum of 150 hours on EPFSC club ice during the skating year.

 - Skater must train under the supervision of an approved EPFSC professional coach.
 (Coach must authorize criminal background check and abide by high school discrimination, harassment and violence policy.)